 Davina Quinlivan

-Associate Story Fellow working with Suki Tea and mentored by Professor John Wedgwood Clarke at University of Exeter.
+Story Fellow working with Suki Tea and mentored by Professor John Wedgwood Clarke at University of Exeter.

 Dr Davina Quinlivan is a research associate in the Department of English and Creative Writing at the University of Exeter.
 She is the author of Shalimar: A Story of Place and Migration (Little Toller Press, 2022).
 For several years, she has run a series of creative writing and film seminars at The Freud Museum, and she was the ‘headline’ author of the 2023 Summer issue of Hinterland: Creative Non-Fiction Magazine.
 Recently, Davina held a writing residency with Literature Works/Quay Words (Spring 2023).
 For twelve years, Davina was a Senior Lecturer in the School of Critical and Historical Studies, Kingston School of Art, Kingston University.
 She holds a PhD in Film from King’s College London.
 Her other publications include The Place of Breath in Cinema (EUP: 2012) and Filming the Body in Crisis (Palgrave: 2015).